Insulate your garden now with a layer of mulch for protection. This also gives your garden beds a fall facelift.

-Restore your garden’s good looks by cleaning up edges, composting spent plants, and treating veggie beds to a layer of mulch.
-A cushion of mulch prevents weeds, saves water and reduces compaction and erosion.
+To restore your garden’s good looks, start by cleaning up edges, composting spent plants and treating gardens to a layer of mulch.
+A cushion of mulch prevents weeds, saves water and reduces soil compaction and erosion.

-- Pull old plants and weeds.
+- Clean.
+Pull up old plants and weeds.
 Compost plants in a pile or compost bin.
 Discard weeds.

-- Trim back weeds and grasses from the edge of the beds with a spade or edging tool.
+- Trim.
+From the edge of raised beds, trim back weeds and grasses with a spade or edging tool.

-- Break up and aerate compacted mulch with a spading fork.
+- Aerate.
+Break up and aerate compacted mulch with a spading fork.

-- Cover with 2” of mulch such as chopped leaves or wood chips.
+- Top.
+Cover with a 2 to 3-inch layer of mulch such as chopped leaves or wood chips.

-- Add a thick layer of wood chips around the base of raised beds to make mowing easier and reduce trimming.
+- Add.
+Around the base of raised beds, add a thick layer of wood chips to make mowing easier and reduce trimming.